How does this medication work? What will it do for me?

 Pregnancy: Vigabatrin should not be used if you are pregnant.
 Before you take this medication, tell your doctor if you are pregnant, likely to become pregnant, or planning to become pregnant.
 If you become pregnant or suspect that you may be pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: This medication passes into breast milk.
-If you are a breast-feeding mother and are taking vigabatrin, it may affect your baby.
+If you are breast-feeding and are taking vigabatrin, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.
 Breast-feeding is generally not recommended while taking this medication.

 What other drugs could interact with this medication?